Features

 Artifacts

-• collecting screenshots, videos, logs, or metadata from a desktop lease;
+• collect screenshots, video, logs, or metadata from a desktop lease;

-• turning a desktop recording into a trimmed GIF;
+• turn a desktop recording into a trimmed GIF or contact sheet;

-• publishing QA proof into a GitHub PR;
+• publish QA proof into a GitHub pull request comment;

-Crabbox artifacts are a local bundle plus optional hosted URLs.
-The command is designed for QA handoff: capture the state of a lease, preserve enough metadata to reproduce what happened, and publish a concise before/after/summary comment.
+A Crabbox artifact bundle is a local directory of files plus an optional set of hosted URLs.
+The workflow is built for QA handoff: capture the state of a lease, keep enough metadata to explain what happened, and publish a concise summary comment with inline-ready images.

-• run id when provided, and capture time.
+• OS, optional run id, and capture time.

-• screenshot.png: a desktop screenshot captured through the managed VNC
+• screenshot.png: a desktop screenshot through the managed VNC boundary

 • doctor.txt: the same desktop/session checks as crabbox desktop doctor.

-• webvnc-status.json: bridge/viewer status when the lease is coordinator
+• webvnc-status.json: WebVNC bridge/viewer status, written only when the lease

-• logs.txt and run.json: retained run output and run metadata when
+• logs.txt and run.json: retained run output and run metadata, written only

 • screen.mp4, screen.contact.png, screen.trimmed.gif, and